backstage/community-plugins/CONTRIBUTING.md

 - You'll want to make sure all the automated checks are passing as generally the PR won't get a review if something like the CI build is failing
 - PRs get automatically assigned so you don't need to ping people, they will be notified and have a process of their own for this
 - If you are waiting for a review or mid-review and your PR goes stale one of the easiest ways to clear the stale bot is by simply rebasing your PR
-- There are times where you might run into conflict with the `yarn.lock` during a rebase, to help with that make sure your `main` branch is up to date and then in your branch run `git checkout master yarn.lock` from the workspace too and then run `yarn install`, this will get you a conflict free `yarn.lock` file you can commit
+- There are times where you might run into conflict with the `yarn.lock` during a rebase, to help with that make sure your `main` branch is up to date and then in your branch run `git checkout main yarn.lock` from the workspace too and then run `yarn install`, this will get you a conflict free `yarn.lock` file you can commit